SI364-Winter2018/Sample-Readme-Repo/README.md

 ### **Documentation README Requirements**

 **- [x] Create a `README.md` file for your app that includes the full list of requirements from this page.
-The ones you have completed should be bolded or checked off.
+The ones you have completed should be bolded or checked off.**

-- [x] The `README.md` file should use markdown formatting and be clear / easy to read.
+**- [x] The `README.md` file should use markdown formatting and be clear / easy to read.**

-- [x] The `README.md` file should include a 1-paragraph (brief OK) description of what your application does
+**- [x] The `README.md` file should include a 1-paragraph (brief OK) description of what your application does**

-- [x] The `README.md` file should include a detailed explanation of how a user can user the running application (e.g. log in and see what, be able to save what, enter what, search for what...
-Give us examples of data to enter if it's not obviously stated in the app UI!)
+**- [x] The `README.md` file should include a detailed explanation of how a user can user the running application (e.g. log in and see what, be able to save what, enter what, search for what...
+Give us examples of data to enter if it's not obviously stated in the app UI!)**

-- [x] The `README.md` file should include a list of every module that must be installed with `pip` if it's something you installed that we didn't use in a class session.
-If there are none, you should note that there are no additional modules to install.
+**- [x] The `README.md` file should include a list of every module that must be installed with `pip` if it's something you installed that we didn't use in a class session.
+If there are none, you should note that there are no additional modules to install.**

-- [x] The `README.md` file should include a list of all of the routes that exist in the app and the names of the templates each one should render OR, if a route does not render a template, what it returns (e.g. `/form` -> `form.html`, like [the list we provided in the instructions for HW2](https://www.dropbox.com/s/3a83ykoz79tqn8r/Screenshot%202018-02-15%2013.27.52.png?dl=0) and like you had to on the midterm, or `/delete -> deletes a song and redirects to index page`, etc).**
+**- [x] The `README.md` file should include a list of all of the routes that exist in the app and the names of the templates each one should render OR, if a route does not render a template, what it returns (e.g. `/form` -> `form.html`, like [the list we provided in the instructions for HW2](https://www.dropbox.com/s/3a83ykoz79tqn8r/Screenshot%202018-02-15%2013.27.52.png?dl=0) and like you had to on the midterm, or `/delete -> deletes a song and redirects to index page`, etc).**

-### **Code Requirements**
+### Code Requirements

-- **[x] Ensure that your `SI364final.py` file has all the setup (`app.config` values, import statements, code to run the app if that file is run, etc) necessary to run the Flask application, and the application runs correctly on `http://localhost:5000` (and the other routes you set up).
+**- [x] Ensure that your `SI364final.py` file has all the setup (`app.config` values, import statements, code to run the app if that file is run, etc) necessary to run the Flask application, and the application runs correctly on `http://localhost:5000` (and the other routes you set up).**

-- [x] A user should be able to load `http://localhost:5000` and see the first page they ought to see on the application.
+**- [x] A user should be able to load `http://localhost:5000` and see the first page they ought to see on the application.**

 - [x] Include navigation in `base.html` with links (using `a href` tags) that lead to every other page in the application that a user should be able to click on. (e.g. in the lecture examples from the Feb 9 lecture, [like this](https://www.dropbox.com/s/hjcls4cfdkqwy84/Screenshot%202018-02-15%2013.26.32.png?dl=0) )